As a Neighborhood member, you have the following rights:

 - To be treated respectfully and receive personal attention without regard to your race, national origin, gender, gender identity, age, sexual orientation, or religious affiliation.

-- To not be discriminated against due or preexisting conditions, medical condition, claims experience, receipt of health care, medical history, genetic information, evidence of insurability, or disability.
+- To not be discriminated against due to preexisting conditions, medical condition, claims experience, receipt of health care, medical history, genetic information, evidence of insurability, or disability.

 - To an open discussion of appropriate home and community services or medically necessary treatment options for your conditions, regardless of cost or benefit coverage.